NervanaSystems/ngraph/doc/sphinx/source/project/introduction.rst

 in a network, whether they are CPUs, GPUs, or other custom silicon. nGraph provides optimization opportunities at the graph level, where the network-to-device compilation can be managed with a series of "subgraphs" that can be handled in either a static or a dynamic manner.
-With such a graph-based neural network, it's possible to extract context semantics that make it easier to work with larger datasets, data that must be encrypted, and data-in-motion.
+With our :doc:`../ops/index` and graph-based infrastructure for neural networks, it's also possible to extract context semantics that make it much easier to work with many of the new and emerging problems in Deep Learning including larger datasets, data that must be encrypted, and data-in-motion.
 Our solution also addresses the scalability issue with kernel libraries, the current popular solution to accelerating deep learning performance.
+O

 Motivations